ByteAcademyCo/Curriculum-Development-Milestones/Website-Pages/Web_Development.md

   * Implementation of a Capstone End to End Application

 ## Careers
-Jobs within the field of data science typically pay quite well.
-An average entry-level data scientist is expected to earn approximately $75,0000/year ranging from $65,000 to $110,000.
+Jobs within the field of software engineering can vary greatly, but typically pay quite well.
+An average entry-level software developer is expected to earn approximately $67,0000/year, ranging from $55,000 to $95,000 (according to Glassdoor).
 Jobs you will be qualified for upon successful completion of the program are as follows:
-* Data Scientist/Machine Learning Engineer
+* Software Engineer
-  * Jobs with this title typically involve the whole domain of data science.
-You will be working on extracting data, analyzing this data for meaningful relationships as well as visualizing this data for non-technical staff.
+  * Software Engineer job duties can vary greatly, depending on the size of the company and the code base in question.
+You will generally be working on project design, implementation, testing, and fixing client issues.
+These jobs can be specific to backend development or frontend development, or require a generalist who can work on both parts of a code base.
-* Backend Developer/Data Management Engineer
+* Software Test Engineer
-  * Jobs with this title typically focus on the earlier stages of machine learning.
-As the company gets larger and data grows exponentially, it becomes unrealistic for one person to do all work a data scientist does.
-This role focuses on collecting data, aggregating data and design considerations on how to store this data most efficiently.
-* Data Analyst
-  * Jobs with this title typically focus on the later stages of machine learning.
-Again, as companies get large, it becomes unrealistic for one person to do all the work a data scientist does.
-This role focuses on taking the aggregted data collected from Data Management Engineers and applying machine learning models to extract patterns in the data.
+  * Jobs with this title typically focus on writing the tests that ensure production code works as designed and intended, to reduce and prevent.
+As companies get large, it becomes unrealistic for one person to do all the work while developing code, and test-specific engineers fill an important role in quality assurance.
+This role works with the company's more general software engineers and the quality assurance and DevOps teams to help keep code up to standard.

-Job titles differ drastically from company to company so the above three categories encompass a host of job titles, the ones listed are simply the most common.
+Job titles differ drastically from company to company so the above categories encompass a host of job titles, the ones listed are simply some of the most common.

 ## Instructors
 * Pictures of Greg^2